HansonYang73/UnixProject/README.md

 # UnixProject
-This project is about creating a full-stack website that's deployed from a home lab.
+This project is about creating a website (http://unixhomelab.xyz) that's deployed from a home lab.
-By using GitAction we will automatically apply the commits made to the home lab so that it is showed on the website if it passed the CI/CD tests.
+By using GitHub Actions, we will automatically apply the commits made to the home lab, so that they are displayed on the website if the CI/CD tests are passed, and deploy the website.

-It will be using a Raspberry Pi as the hardware for the home lab.